okta/odyssey/packages/docs/components/tab.md

 <Description>

-- Don't from using tabs without tabpanels.
+- Refrain from using tabs without tabpanels.
 - Don't have more than 8 tabs in a tablist.
-- Don't Add an icon to a tab.
+- Don't add an icon to a tab.
 Icons should be reserved for very specific things.
 It can be hard to maintain consistency with use of icons as it pertains to their semantic meanings and meaning to Okta.

 </Description>